docker/buildx/docs/guides/drivers/remote.md

 | `cacert`     | String |                    | Sets the TLS certificate authority used for validation.    |
 | `servername` | String | Endpoint hostname. | Sets the TLS server name used in requests.                 |

-## Guide: Remote BuildKit over Unix sockets
+## Example: Remote BuildKit over Unix sockets

 This guide shows you how to create a setup with a BuildKit daemon listening on a Unix socket, and have Buildx connect through it.